COVID-19 Election Changes.

 Once the Plan Year begins you will not be allowed to make any changes to your election unless a Status Change occurs, as election under a Cafeteria Plan are irrevocable for the Plan Year, unless you qualify for a Status Change.

 REMINDER: Guess whats back?

 Recently in May 2020, Congress passed the CARES ACT (COVID-3 Stimulus Bill), which included language to permanently reinstate coverage for over-the-counter drugs for FSAs and HSAs, without the need for a prescription.
 That’s right?
-OTC with medicine previously taking away by the Obama Care is back.
+OTC with medicine, (previously removed by the Obama Care) is back.
 And with an added bonus.
 They also included menstrual care products to the list of eligible items.
-Check our our OTC list, on the left side of this postcard.
+Check out our OTC list, on the left side of this postcard.

 To be reimbursed, provide the cash register receipt that lists the products purchased.
 It should list the product name, and may have a FSA code beside it.
 The CARES ACT allows expense for 2020, back to January 1, 2020.
 So be sure to count your OTC drug/item cost in for your Unreimbursed Medical FSA for 2021 Open Enrollment choices.